-One might argue that social media could be a valuable tool to positively influence a world full of hurting people to hang in there, look to God, keep fighting, pursue their dreams, and to let love live in their hearts.
+One might argue that social media could be a valuable tool to positively influence a world full of hurting people to hang in there, look to God, keep fighting, pursue their dreams, deal with their issues, and to let love through them.

 Others could argue that social media is a tool that people hide behind, to troll and bully the weak and hurting, or to portray their lives as a lie to convince others that they have it all together, that their life is sweet bliss and perfection.

-Social media is really a mixture of both.
+Social media is truly a mixture of both.
 It’s a tool that can either ruin a person’s day, or make it brighter.
-Ask anyone who has ever had personal pictures or stories “go viral” by social media – it can build up or destroy.
+Ask anyone who has ever had personal pictures or stories “go viral” by social media – it can build you up or tear you down.

 Even though I am sometimes tempted to vent and let some crazy out on Facebook or Twitter, I really just want to positively influence others.
 I try and check my heart and my posts to make sure what I say is not negative, but yet is still always from a transparent and honest standpoint.

-Because, like you, I don’t want to be influenced by someone who consciously puts effort towards convincing the world that they have a charmed life.
+Because, like you, I don’t want to be influenced by negativity, nor by someone who consciously puts effort towards convincing the world that they have a charmed life.
 Give me someone who has struggled, who has even temporarily given up, someone who has made the decision to come back fighting, even though the battle was yet great.
 Someone who can encourage me to hang in there, not because it’s sounds pretty to say, but because they hung in there and lived to tell about it, and they have personally seen God step in and change their situation.
-This is the message I want to receive, and give to others.
+This is the message I want to give to others, as well as receive for myself.

 We humans don’t need to feel inadequate or fallible any more than our spiritual enemy would already have us feel!